-Section 3.
+Section 4.
 Weekend Holidays.
-When a holiday falls on an employee's regular day off, the County shall schedule either the workday immediately prior to or immediately after the actual holiday as the designated holiday unless the County and employee have mutually agreed to another day off within the same week.
+When a holiday falls on an employee's regular day off, the employee shall be paid at the regular straight rate of pay. the County shall schedule either the workday immediately prior to or immediately after the actual holiday as the designated holiday unless the County and employee have mutually agreed to another day off within the same week.
 The County's intention is to provide paid time off on that designated holiday.

-Employees who are required to work on that designated holiday shall receive holiday pay as well as holiday compensation for that day.
-Employees may, in lieu of holiday pay on the designated holiday, choose to take another day off within the same week with manager/supervisor approval and will receive the number of hours regularly scheduled for that day as holiday pay.
+Employees who are required to work on that a designated holiday shall receive holiday pay as well as holiday compensation for that day.
+Employees may, in lieu of holiday pay on the designated holiday, request choose to take another day off within the same week with manager/supervisor approval through the regular time off request process and will receive the number of hours regularly scheduled for that day as holiday pay.